MaillPierre/ResearchTeamProjectFinder/README.md

   - Search for Github URLs in abstracts
 - Search for DOI in GitHub READMEs ?
 - Use Tesseract to find GitHub URLs in articles
+- use a Fuseki server along with sparqlwrapper library to make the update of graphs faster

 Note:
 - ORKG judged too poor to be used. too few Organizations, schema and API inconsistent